ivans-innovation-lab/beautiful-jekyll/index.md

 - changed architecture, organization (culture) and process over time to respond to new requirements,
 - made a foundation for successful digitalization.

 The ultimate goal is to deliver better software faster.
 Today, that invariably means continuous delivery – for an installed product – or continuous deployment for an -aaS product.
+[Read more ...](https://www.gitbook.com/read/book/ivans-innovation-lab/my-company)

 ### Technology